How a Lawyer Can Help Protect Your Disability Benefits

 - We screen all attending physician forms completed by the treating physician.

-- We advise you on all return to work or volunteering activities you chose to do.
+- We advise you on all return to work or volunteering activities you choose to pursue.

 - We prepare you for any form of testing necessary for your disability claim, such as functional capacity evaluations, cardio-pulmonary testing, neuropsychological evaluations, and vocational evaluations.